rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 1 Errata.md

 Click Deploy Bastion <br>

 ### Option 2 - Bastion work around - Connect to DC11 directly with RDP instead of Bastion (My preferred way for the lab)
-1. Search for Public Ip <br>
+1. In the Azure portal, Search for Public Ip <br>
+2. Select Publi IP Address
-2. Select Create
+3. Select Create
-3. Select az140-11-RG resource group <br>
+4. Select az140-11-RG resource group <br>
-4. Select region used in previous steps <br>
+5. Select region used in previous steps <br>
-5. Give it a name <br>
+6. Give it a name <br>
-6. Choose no Zone redundancy <br>
+7. Choose no Zone redundancy <br>
-7. Use (initials)Adatum for DNS name <br>
+8. Use (initials)Adatum for DNS name <br>
-8. Select Review + create then Create <br>
+9. Select Review + create then Create <br>

-Browse to az140-dc-vm11 | Networking Blade <br>
+10. In the Azure Portal Browse to Virtual Machines > az140-dc-vm11 > Settings > Networking <br>
-1. Select the Network Interface <br>
+11. Select the Network Interface <br>
-2. Select Settings > Network Security Group - Select the az140-cl-vm11-ngs in the dropdown box <br>
+12. Browse to Settings > Network Security Group - Select the az140-cl-vm11-ngs in the dropdown box <br>
-3. Select Save <br>
+13. Select Save <br>
-4. Select Settings > IP configuration > Ipconfig <br>
+14. Browse to Settings > IP configuration > Ipconfig <br>
-5. Check Associate public IP address > Choose in dropdown box the name you created above <br>
+15. Check Associate public IP address > Choose in dropdown box the name you created above <br>
-6. Select Save <br>
+16. Select Save <br>

 In the overview pane of the VM select Connect then RDP .
 Download the file then open it <br>
 Credentials are Studnet   Pa55w.rd  <br>